 Anna Siewierska Prize 2013

-The Linguistics Association of Great Britain intends to award the Anna Siewierska Prize 2013 for the best essay by a student or recent graduate on a topic in linguistics.
+The Linguistics Association of Great Britain is happy to announce the outcome of the competition for the Anna Siewierska Prize 2013, for the best essay by a student or recent graduate on a topic in linguistics.

 The deadline for submission was 1 November 2013.
 It has taken some time to reach a verdict.
 All submissions were sent to two expert readers, and we didn't want to take a decision before reviews were available for all papers.
 We would like to make use of this occasion to thank all reviewers for their excellent work, without which we wouldn’t have been able to run this competition.

 We received papers of very high quality this year, and the final decision was a close-run thing.
 The outcome of the competition is as follows:

 (Cambridge) – Deriving the Basque locative anomalies: The size of spell-out domains in the extended nominal projection

 (Cambridge) – Passive variation in Northwest British English